Graz, with a population of 250,000, has a great number of interesting sights ranging from old and time-honored to dynamic and modern.

 , donated by prince Johann at the beginning of the 19th century, is Austria’s largest provincial museum and highlights nature, culture and arts in Styria.
 The Murinsel - Island in the river Mur

 - is an artificial floating platform in the middle of the Mur.
 It was constructed by New York artist and designer Vito Acconci on the occasion of Graz becoming the 2003 European Capital of Culture.

 ", a music festival dedicated mainly to early music, the “Steirischer Herbst

-” (Styrian Fall), a festival spotlighting theater, fine arts, literature & music, and the Eggenberg Palace
+” (Styrian Fall), a festival focused on contemporary theater, fine arts, literature & music, and the Eggenberg Palace

 Concerts.
 Kunsthaus, Stadthalle, the Opera, the theater and forum stadtpark host great cultural activities throughout the year.